Base Parsers¶

 ans_type (str) – the ANS type to put in the output

-fieldcontent (str) – the content to put in the
+typefieldcontent (str) – the content to put in the

-fieldversion (str) – the version to put in the
+contentfieldversion (str) – the version to put in the

-on this parser, the output will receive a version from the root parser
+versionfield.
+Note: if not provided butversion_required=Trueon this parser, the output will receive a version from the root parser

 -